NOW AVAILABLE: Summer 2025 Release

 Copied to clipboard

 And that’s it!
-You’ve created a contract template to customize whenever you generate new contracts.
-Use it daily and streamline your quoting and proposal process.
+You’ve created a contract template to customize whenever you generate new contracts to streamline your quoting and proposal process.

-You can also consider adding more professional, Salesforce-native features down the road, such as annotations, digital signatures, redaction, collaboration, and much, much more.
+Consider adding other Salesforce-native features such as annotations, digital signatures, redaction, collaboration, and more as you need them.

 • Securely merge data directly in your Salesforce solution.
 No need to share confidential data with anyone!